chef/chef-web-docs/content/target_mode.md

   Default value: `60`

 `connection_timeout`
-: The timeout (in seconds) used when connecting to the SSH server.
+: The timeout (in seconds) used when connecting to the SSH target.

   Default value: `15`